|Rare Book & Manuscript Library|

 Columbia University Libraries, Rare Book and Manuscript Library

 Cataloged Christina Hilton Fenn 07/--/89.
 Processed in September 2018 by Yingwen Huang.
-Box 2 was added to the collection in February 2019, the box was previously filed with the Wellington Koo papers as box 221 and was digitized.
+The papers were previously filed with the Wellington Koo papers as box 221 and was digitized.

 2009-06-26 File created.